OfficeDev/office-js-docs-pr/docs/design/disable-add-in-commands.md

 >
 > - [Basic concepts for Add-in Commands](add-in-commands.md)

-## Excel support only
+## Host and platform support only

-The APIs described in this article are only available in Excel.
+The APIs described in this article are only available in Excel and only on Office on Windows and Office on Mac.

-## Delayed release for Excel on the web
+### Test for platform support with requirement sets

+Requirement sets are named groups of API members.
+Office Add-ins use requirement sets specified in the manifest or use a runtime check to determine whether an Office host and platform combination supports APIs that an add-in needs.
+For more information, see [Office versions and requirement sets](../develop/office-versions-and-requirement-sets.md).

+The enable/disable APIs belong to the [RibbonApi 1.1](../reference/requirement-sets/ribbon-api-requirement-sets) requirement set.

+> [!NOTE]
-The APIs described in this article have been released for production add-ins, but may not be supported initially in Excel on the web.
-Your code should call `Office.context.requirements.isSetSupported('RibbonApi', '1.1')`.
+> The **RibbonApi 1.1** requirement set is not yet supported in the manifest, so you cannot specify it in the manifest's `<Requirements>` section.
+To test for support, your code should call `Office.context.requirements.isSetSupported('RibbonApi', '1.1')`.
 If, *and only if*, that call returns `true`, your code can call the enable/disable APIs.
 If the call of `isSetSupported` returns `false`, as it may on Excel on the web, then all custom add-in commands are enabled all of the time.
 You must design your production add-in, and any in-app instructions, to take account of how it will work when the **RibbonApi 1.1** requirement set is not supported.
-(For more information about the uses of the **RibbonApi 1.1** requirement set, see the section below [Test for platform support with requirement sets](#test-for-platform-support-with-requirement-sets).)

-> [!NOTE]
-> The **RibbonApi 1.1** requirement set is not yet supported in the manifest, so you cannot specify it in the manifest's `<Requirements>` section.

-## Rules and gotchas

-### Single-line ribbon in Office on the web

-In Office on the web, the APIs and manifest markup described in this article only affect the single-line ribbon.
-They have no effect on the multiline ribbon.
-They affect both ribbons for desktop Office.
-For more information about the two ribbons, see [The new look of Office - Simplified Ribbon](https://support.microsoft.com/office/a6cdf19a-b2bd-4be1-9515-d74a37aa59bf).
+For more information and examples of using `isSetSupported`, see [Specify Office hosts and API requirements](../develop/specify-office-hosts-and-api-requirements.md), especially [Use runtime checks in your javascript codes](../develop/specify-office-hosts-and-api-requirements.md#use-runtime-checks-in-your-javascript-code).

 ### Shared runtime required